uzairshahidgithub/WiFi-Security-Honeypots-Network-Surveillance-Lab/README.md

 ---

-## Phase 2 — Deauthentication Attack
+## Phase 2: Deauthentication Attack

 ### Background

 A deauthentication (deauth) attack sends forged 802.11 management frames to a client, impersonating the AP.
-The client believes the AP has disconnected it and attempts to reconnect — creating a window to capture the WPA handshake or force the client onto your rogue AP.
+The client believes the AP has disconnected it and attempts to reconnect: creating a window to capture the WPA handshake or force the client onto your rogue AP.

 **Why it works:** 802.11 management frames (including deauth) are unauthenticated in WPA2-Personal.
 WPA3 (802.11w) introduces Protected Management Frames (PMF) which mitigates this.
 WPA2 networks without PMF enabled are fully vulnerable.

-MITRE: **T1499 — Endpoint Denial of Service** / **TA0001 — Initial Access** (forcing reconnect)
+MITRE: **T1499: Endpoint Denial of Service** / **TA0001: Initial Access** (forcing reconnect)

-### Task 2.1 — Targeted Deauthentication
+### Task 2.1: Targeted Deauthentication

 ```bash
 TARGET_BSSID="AA:BB:CC:DD:EE:FF"    # Your router MAC